 The NH Supreme Court ultimately held the plaintiff’s damages were consequential in nature (meaning they occurred because the other party failed to meet a contractual obligation) and unrecoverable because of the limitation of liability provision in the IT service agreement.
 The clause at issue in the case clearly stated the IT servicer defendant would not be liable for “indirect, special, incidental, punitive or consequential damages, including but not limited to loss of data, business interruption, or loss of profits.”

-This ruling limited damages to the fair market value of the defendant’s services, which is essentially the contract price – a fraction of the actual damages to the plaintiff due to the data loss.
+This ruling limited damages to the fair market value of the defendant’s services.
+This is essentially the contract price – a fraction of the actual damages to the plaintiff due to the data loss.

 As a result of the Mentis Sciences decision, businesses contracting with IT companies to host valuable data should beware.
 Before contracting with an IT service provider, businesses should take steps to seek additional protection against data loss and consider: